 The Office of Financial Aid collaborates with the Student Accounts/Cashier office to not release a Title IV credit balance when a student withdraws until the Office of Financial aid performs the Return of Title IV Funds calculation, the Linfield refund policy has been applied, and any Title IV credit balance is allocated to repay any grant overpayment owed by the student as a result of the current withdrawal.
 Linfield returns such funds to the Title IV grant account within 14 days of the date Linfield performs the Return of Title IV funds calculation.
 Linfield releases the remaining credit balance to the student, parent for a PLUS loan, or back to the Title IV loan debt with student’s authorization.

 The Office of Financial Aid will notify the student of his or her obligation to repay funds, tracks the repayment, whether a repayment agreement will be offered and monitored by Linfield as well as the timing responsibility for referring overpayment to ED for any amount over $50.
 Acceptable methods of payment for paying funds under an agreement with Linfield to the Student Accounts/Cashier Office would be in the form of cash, personal check, cashier’s check, money order or through the Gateway payment system through TMS or ECSI for student’s wanting to utilize credit card or debit card for payment.

-Student Accounts/Cashier places holds that will be placed on the student’s school records or account, and is authorized to release them once the student’s obligation has been satisfied.
+Student Accounts/Cashier places holds on the student’s school records or account and is authorized to release them once the student’s obligation has been satisfied.

 The Office of Financial Aid will record the student’s obligation to repay an overpayment in NSLDS and will monitor, update and notify the student.